tehret/diffnerf/README.md

 ### Using a pre-trained model

 Pre-trained models are provided as releases.
+They can be found in the [Release section](https://github.com/tehret/diffnerf/releases/tag/v1.0.0).

 ## Citations